Karen Weaver

-Karen Williams Weaver is an American psychologist and politician who was the mayor of Flint, Michigan from 2015 to 2019.
-She was the first female mayor of the city and the 5th African-American to hold the office.
+Karen Weaver (née Williams; born 1959) is an American psychologist and politician who was the mayor of Flint, Michigan, from 2015 to 2019.
+She was the first female mayor of the city and the fifth African-American to hold the office.

 Weaver is a member of the Democratic Party, although local offices in Flint are officially nonpartisan.
 She is also a member of the Michigan Economic Development Corporation, and Governor Rick Snyder's Flint Water Interagency Coordinating Committee.

-In her short time as mayor, Weaver twice visited the White House and met U.S. Presidents Barack Obama and Donald Trump.
-She oversaw the city's role in the recovery from the ongoing Flint water crisis, the most dominant issue during her tenure as mayor.
+During her tenure as mayor, Weaver twice visited the White House and met U.S. Presidents Barack Obama and Donald Trump.
+She oversaw the city's role in the recovery from the ongoing Flint water crisis, the most dominant issue during her mayoral tenure.

 Her term ended on November 11, 2019.
 She was defeated in her re-election by Sheldon Neeley the previous week.

 Early life and education

 The youngest of three children, Weaver was born in Flint and grew up on the city's north side.
 She graduated from Flint Northern High School in 1977.
 She holds a bachelor's degree from Tougaloo College, a master's degree from Long Island University, and a doctorate in clinical psychology from Michigan State University.